primer/presentations/docs/README.md

 - On slide, click placeholder icon
 - Click Replace Image > By URL
 - Paste URL copied from ghicons.github.com

+### Illustrations

+There is a wide variety of illustrations that are available to use for your presentation.
+The [Octodex](https://octodex.github.com/) is full of pre-approved Octocat illustrations.
+If you'd like to customize your own Octocat, use the [Octocat Generator](https://myoctocat.com/).

+If you are looking for a specific illustration please contact [@ashygee](https://github.slack.com/team/UDY7XTA79).

 ## Backgrounds
 Background colors should be limited to the colors provided in the template.